marksimpson82/blog/content/blog/2011-12-04-and-another-thing-bf3-expansion-packs.md

 In BF2:Special Forces, the [G36-E](http://battlefield.wikia.com/wiki/G36E) was the ultimate "noob" gun in that it didn't require any practice to wield effectively.
 It had a fast fire rate, high damage, low deviation, limited recoil, great iron sights and could be used on the move.
 For the average player, it was a massive upgrade.
 Normally this would be a problem with limited scope (i.e. the expansion pack would be unbalanced), but the G36-E was also usable in vanilla BF2 **[if you bought the BF2:SF expansion pack](http://answers.yahoo.com/question/index?qid=20091011111139AAsqICe)**.
 Suddenly, lots of players were running around with an uber-gun that was not unlockable to all players.

 Compared to the stock medic guns, it was a cinch to use.
-Like many players, I had it but refused to use it as it just wasn’t fun or challenging enough.
-If Johnny Random had it and wanted to use it in BF2, I was fine with that as it was a poor developer decision - don’t hate the player, hate the game etc. Before anyone cries “butthurt newbie”, I stuck to my (stock) guns and still maintained a relatively [high ratio with assault rifles](http://bf2s.com/player/46934876/) using the M16 & AK on vehicle servers.
+Like many players, I had it but refused to use it as it just wasn't fun or challenging enough.
+If Johnny Random had it and wanted to use it in BF2, I was fine with that as it was a poor developer decision - don't hate the player, hate the game etc. Before anyone cries "butthurt newbie", I stuck to my (stock) guns and still maintained a relatively [high ratio with assault rifles](http://bf2s.com/player/46934876/) using the M16 & AK on vehicle servers.
 It was certainly possible to use guns like the M16A2, but they required much more practice to use effectively, as each had its own nuances.

 Anyway, the crux of the matter is that the G36-E was patently unbalanced and only available to those who paid, yet DICE never fixed it.
 The same thing will inevitably happen again at some stage in BF3, whether it is intended or not.

 # My question

-In short, does nobody else see anything wrong with watching the game you’ve paid for potentially becoming more and more unbalanced as time goes on **unless you’re willing to pay money to keep up**?
+In short, does nobody else see anything wrong with watching the game you've paid for potentially becoming more and more unbalanced as time goes on **unless you're willing to pay money to keep up**?

 Unless folk actually recognise the problem and start calling bullshit, this sort of design decision will continue to find its way into games.
-DICE is not alone in making this choice (Valve has TF2 gameplay items that never drop – you have to pay for them), and it’s going to become far more prevalent as more and more games transition towards the game as a service / free to play models (or somewhere in between).
+DICE is not alone in making this choice (Valve has TF2 gameplay items that never drop – you have to pay for them), and it's going to become far more prevalent as more and more games transition towards the game as a service / free to play models (or somewhere in between).

-*vanilla as in players who haven’t purchased the expansion pack.
+*vanilla as in players who haven't purchased the expansion pack.